neilk/persistent_memoize/README.md

 # Acknowledgements

 Based on memoize by Daniel Berg (https://github.com/djberg96/memoize)

+Daniel's library has a file-oriented cache but it creates a single cache file per method, containing all the cached results.
+For my workloads, this cache file gets very large and rewriting it is slow.
+So persistent_memoize stores each result in its own file.

 Daniel also included this note in his code, so I might as well acknowledge these people too: